ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

 - Using a Display Server with Docker to Show Ultralytics Detection Results
 - Mounting local directories into the container

-??? info "View Results in terminal"
-            If you're interested in viewing the results in your terminal, refer to the following [page](./view-results-in-terminal.md)

 ---

 ## Prerequisites